 Consider, for example, the definition of plus from Section 2.1.
 It contains only positive connectives.
-As a result, a closes plus-atom as an assumption can be discharged completely within one asynchronous phase.
-For example, the assumption (plus (s z) (s z) (s (s z))) can be removed since it is recognized as trivially true and the assumption (plus (s z) (s (s z))) (s z)) would lead to a complete proof of the goal since it is recognized as false.
-Similarly, the assumption (plus (s z) (s z)) (s z) (s z)) complete proof of the goal since it is recognized as false.
-Similarly, the assumption (plus (s z) (s z) (s z) (s z) (s z) (s z), for an eigenvariable X, can be solved-i.e., removed and the variable X instantiated-because the only thing that X can be is (s (s z)).
+As a result, a closed plus-atom as an assumption can be discharged completely within one asynchronous phase.
+For example, the assumption (plus (s z) (s z)) can be removed since it is recognized as trivially true and the assumption (plus (s z) (s (s z))) would lead to a complete proof of the goal since it is recognized as false.
+Similarly, the assumption (plus (s z) (s z) X), for an eigenvariable X, can be solved-i.e., removed and the variable X instantiated-because the only thing that X can be is (s (s z)).